Kenny Anunike

-Kenny Chidozie Anunike (born May 22, 1990) is a former American football defensive end and current football coach.
-He played college football at Duke.
-After going undrafted Kenny spent two years with the Denver Broncos whom with which he won Super Bowl 50 with the team.
+Kenny Chidozie Anunike (born May 22, 1990) is an American football coach and former player.
+He played professional as a defensive end for the Denver Broncos of the National Football League (NFL).

+Anunike played college football for the Duke Blue Devils.
+After going undrafted Kenny spent two years with the Broncos with whom he won Super Bowl 50.
 In addition he spent a pre-season on the New York Jets roster.
 In 2017 Kenny began coaching as a graduate assistant coach at Ohio State University.
-Following three years in as a graduate assistant, Kenny became the defensive line coach for the Fordham Rams.
+Following three years as a graduate assistant, Kenny became the defensive line coach for the Fordham Rams.

 College career

 During his four-year career at Duke, he totaled 148 tackles, 26 tackles for a loss, 4 forced fumbles, and 15 sacks.
 His best season came in 2013 when he totaled 67 tackles, 13.5 tackles for a loss, and 6 sacks.
 While at Duke, he was known as the "Night Train".

 Professional career

 Denver Broncos

 Anunike was signed as an undrafted free agent by the Broncos on May 12, 2014.
 He spent his rookie year in 2014 on injured reserve due to an elbow injury after competing with the Broncos during the preseason.

 In 2015, Anunike played in three games.
 On February 7, 2016, Anunike was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.
 Anunike did not play in the game because he was on injured reserve.
 He was waived by the Broncos on August 8, 2016.